Last updated Nov, 25, 2021: see below

 Well again, I was late for a dose and my forearms or other parts of me would itch.
 This was very strange, so I decided to check google.
 When searching for, itching after stopping cetirizine and sure enough, many of the results pointed to lingering effects, mainly itching, upon discontinuing with the medication.
 Many personal blogs mentioned it, even a few articles on the National Institute of Health, NIH, website.
 To be honest, I don’t see how Zyrtec can even market the drug without a warning about withdrawal symptoms.

 To ween myself off of cetirizine, I’ve switched to Loratadine, which doesn’t seem to have the same withdrawal effects, yet it’s been a few weeks, and each day if I’m late, I begin to itch.
 So, I spoke to my doctor and it sounds like it’s yet another condition of getting older, and more sensitive to allergies.
-So if this happens to you, and like me you can’t find a cause in your environment, it might be a factor of age 🙂
+So if this happens to you, and like me you can’t find a cause in your environment, it might also be a factor of age 🙂